department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/2023-01-my-health-ia-tree-test/my-health-tree-test-findings.md

 _("Maybe True", “Likely True”, “Definitely True”, “Likely False”, “Definitely False” or “Not enough information”) Why?_

-Veterans will understand what types of information can be found in the “Test results”, "Health history" and "Medical records" sections.
+**Veterans will understand what types of information can be found in the “Test results”, "Health history" and "Medical records" sections.**
-- Veterans will easily find the vaccine history under the "Health history" section.
-- Veterans will easily find basic health data within "Health history".
-- Veterans will easily find the option to download their health records under "Medical records".
-- Veterans will easily find information on labs and tests.
+- Likely true, see finding 1

-Veterans will understand that the "Medications" section includes all of their prescription information - current and past.
+**Veterans will understand that the "Medications" section includes all of their prescription information - current and past.**
-- Veterans will easily find where to refill their prescriptions in a section labeled "Medications".
-- Veterans will easily find historical prescription information under "Medications".
+- Definitely true, see finding 3

-Veterans will look for appointment follow-up tasks and information within the "Appointments" section.
+**Veterans will look for appointment follow-up tasks and information within the "Appointments" section.**
-- Veterans will easily find travel pay if it is placed with their past appointment in the "Appointments" section.
-- Veterans will more easily find their after-visit summaries with their past appointments in the "Appointments" section than in the "Health history" section with other types of clinical notes.
+- Maybe true, see finding 2

-Veterans will easily find general information and tasks related to their VA health benefits within the "My health benefits" grouping.
+**Veterans will easily find general information and tasks related to their VA health benefits within the "My health benefits" grouping.**

 ## Key Findings